 THE SWORD OF THE SPIRIT

 We as Christians must take care of our spiritual life, because our Christian life is in grave danger.
-The grave danger that exists is that this very moment there is a war that is being fought and some people are being seriously wounded in the battlefields.
+The grave danger that exists, in this very moment, you must be aware that there is a war that is being fought, and some people are being seriously wounded in the battlefields.
 Some people don’t even realize or recognize that they are in a war.
 This war is not being reported by the news media.
 The television doesn’t show us the graphic pictures of the attacks.
 There is no graphic statistics that depicts the many souls that are being lost.
 The radio stations are not broadcasting any reports about the mutilations nor casualties that happens on a daily basis.
 But regardless of the lack of information being disseminated, the war rages on and this war has been fought since the beginning of mankind.

 There are two armies that is participating in the war, the army of God and the army of Satan.
 This is why God tells us to, "Put on the whole armor of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places" (Ephesians 6:12)